-Alert notifications are allowed pertaining only to events in the categories identified below or other “life threatening” situations.
-“All Clear” and/or additional follow-up messages pertaining to end of event or additional instructions regarding the event are acceptable.
+Alert notifications are allowed pertaining only to events in the categories identified below or other “life-threatening” situations.
+“All Clear” and/or additional follow-up messages pertaining to the end of the event or additional instructions regarding the event are acceptable.

 Emergency Contact Information is collected and provide only for emergency notifications by authorized campus management.